-If you would like a representative other than your local County Councillor, solicitor, Assembly Member (AM), Member of Parliament (MP) or Member of European Parliament (MEP) to act on your behalf, we will require confirmation that you have given permission to deal with your affairs.
+If you would like a representative other than your local County Councillor, solicitor, Member of the Senedd (MS) or Member of Parliament (MP) to act on your behalf, we will require confirmation that you have given permission to deal with your affairs.

-If you were not happy with the response given at stage 1, you should either request to the member of staff you are in contact with to progress the complaint to stage 2, or you should contact the Complaints Team.
+If you were not happy with the response given at Stage 1, you should contact the Complaints Team directly.

-If your concern is straightforward, we’ll usually ask somebody from the service to look into it and get back to you.
+If your complaint is straightforward, we’ll usually ask somebody from the relevant service area to look into it and respond to you.
 If it is more serious, we may use someone from elsewhere in the Council or in certain cases we may appoint an independent investigator.

 The person who is investigating your concerns will firstly aim to establish the facts.
 The extent of this investigation will depend on how complex and how serious the issues you have raised are.
 In some instances, we may ask to meet you to discuss your concerns.